-Our teaching is communication oriented and takes an intercultural approach, focussing on:
+Our teaching is communication-oriented and takes a transcultural approach, focusing on:

-- Reading a wide range of different kinds of German texts;
+- Reading a wide range of different German texts.

-- Writing a wide range of different kinds of texts;
+- Writing a wide range of German texts.

-- Acquiring knowledge of German grammar that is suitable for each level and which supports the communicate abilities being developed;
+- Acquiring knowledge of German grammar that is suitable for each level and that supports the communication abilities being developed.

 - Acquiring knowledge of the German economy and communication in German in business contexts.
 (The latter pertains specifically to the Business German modules.)

 - Learning about German literature and the history of literature.
 At the beginning of the second year, students start a “literary journey” beginning with the Baroque era and ending on undergraduate level with contemporary literature.
 The purpose of this focus is to enable students to acquire knowledge about German literature, culture and history, but also, in doing so, to develop their communicative abilities.